markborkum/pacifica-dispatcher/.github/ISSUE_TEMPLATE.md

 ### Pacifica Dispatcher version
-[Version of the pacifica software where you are encountering the issue]
+[Version of the Pacifica Dispatcher where you are encountering the issue]

 ### Pacifica Core Software versions
-[Versions of the pacifica core software components related to this issue]
+[Versions of the Pacifica Core Software components related to this issue]

 ### Platform Details
 [Operating system distribution and release version.
 Cloud provider if running in the cloud]